yoonmoonsick/dnd2024/README.md

 ### Grasping Vine
 - Range: 60 feet
 - Make a melee spell attack against a creature within 30 feet of the vine.
 On a hit, the target takes 4d8 Bludgeoning damage and is pulled up to 30 feet toward the vine 4d8
-- Using a Higher-LvL Spell Slot.
+- ***Using a Higher-LvL Spell Slot***.
 The number of the vines increases by one for each spell slot LvL above 4.
 ### Ice Storm
 - 2d10 Bludgeoning damage and 4d6 Cold
 - The Bludgeoning damage increases by 1d10 for each spell slot LvL above 4.